 With maple, you really have to take your time, make shallow cuts with the router and planer and set aside more time than usual for the staining and finishing process.

 Maple requires more work, for sure, but it also can produce beautiful frames.

-The price is fairly cheap for basic maple - more expensive than pine or poplar - but less than cherry, walnut and mahogany.
+The price is fairly cheap - more expensive than pine or poplar - but less than cherry, walnut and mahogany.

-Specialty maple though, like birds-eye and curly, are more difficult to find and cost a lot more.
+Specialty maple though, like bird's-eye and curly, are more difficult to find and cost more.
 Lumber yards in your area may have it, but you might have to go on-line to find it.